radish-es/casebook-property/content/casebook/governance/perry.md

 issue: Whether the Clissold estate was owed compensation for expropriation.
 held: A prima facie case for compensation was made out.
 Clissold's adverse possession gave him good title for the expropriated private property.
 public: true
-tags:
-  - use
-  - recognition
-  - adverse-possession
-  - title
+doctrines:
-  - dejure-expropriation
+  - police-power
-published: false
+published: true
+bookHidden: true
 ---